 In general, Project facilities normally generate their maximum electrical outputs during the late spring and early summer months when streamflows are high from winter precipitation and snowmelt and downstream consumptive water demands are high.
-However, considerable variation occurs in any given year due to storm timing and timing and magnitude of snowmelt.
+However, considerable variation occurs in any given year due to storm timing as well as timing and magnitude of snowmelt.